0xPolygon/heimdall-v2/cmd/README.md

 The `cmd` package is responsible for starting the heimdall application and provides the CLI framework (based on [cobra](https://github.com/spf13/cobra)).

-## heimdallcli
+## heimdalld

-`heimdallcli` is the command line interface to interact with the heimdall application.
+`heimdalld` is the service that is responsible for starting the heimdall application and also to interact with the heimdall application.

-Apart from some commands taken for the upstream, it has 2 customised commands:
+Apart from some commands taken for the upstream, it has the following customised commands:
 - `stake`: Stake matic tokens for your account.
 - `approve`: Approve the tokens to stake.

-## heimdalld

-`heimdalld` is the service that is responsible for starting the heimdall application.

-Following are the available commands for heimdalld:
 - `init`: Initialize genesis config, priv-validator file, and p2p-node file.
 - `start`: Run the full node.
 - `rollback`: rollback Cosmos SDK and CometBFT state by one height.